 On June 9, 2022, The U.S. Environmental Protection Agency (EPA) found that the Cincinnati, Ohio area had attained 2015 ozone National Ambient Air Quality Standard (NAAQS) and have been redesignated to a maintenance area.
 On November 7, 2022, EPA reclassified the Kentucky portion of the Cincinnati area to moderate nonattainment.
 With those new designations the OKI region is still required to maintain 2015 ozone standards and complete air quality conformity for both the Transportation Improvement Program (TIP) and the Metropolitan Transportation Plan (MTP).

 How is the OKI region doing?

-Following progress in reducing fine particle pollution, the region has attained the annual PM2.5 standards.
+Following progress in reducing fine particle pollution, the region has attained the annual particulate matter 2.5 (PM2.5) standards.
 The area must continue to maintain the standards, keep previous regulatory commitments, and continue to demonstrate transportation conformity.
 PM2.5 refers to a complex mixture of fine particulates, primarily from fossil fuel combustion.
-It is emitted directly and will also form indirectly through reactions with precursor emissions, especially NOX.
+It is emitted directly and will also form indirectly through reactions with precursor emissions, especially NOx.
 A primary contributor to transportation-related PM2.5 is diesel emissions.